Web Security Audits Objectives

 Application vulnerabilities, verifying all types of injections and advanced techniques on your entry points.

-Software vulnerability and framework with known weaknesses.
+Website software vulnerability and framework with known weaknesses.

 Vulnerabilities related to business application logic that cannot be identified by automatic tools.

-Our security audits maximize the detection of real threats that may put the security of your information managed by the web application and its infrastructure at risk.
+Our web application security assessment maximize the detection of real threats that may put the security of your information managed by the web application and its infrastructure at risk.
 To achieve this objective, we apply an extensive and exhaustive battery of tests that include both recognized and open methodologies (OWASP), as well as specially crafted tests that are designed in a creative way by our expert team.
 This way, the analyses performed allow us to comprehensively identify weaknesses related to the server infrastructure, whether it be from inadequate programming, specific business logic or simply the absence of good security practices to provide a more in-depth defense.

 As a part of the web security testing, Tarlogic makes use of international proven methodologies such as OWASP (Open Web Application Security Project).
 This applies an open and collaborative methodology that is periodically updated and used as a reference to web application security audits.
 At Tarlogic, we rely on the OWASP methodology in all our web security audits to analyze and assess risks through more than 90 specific controls.